MaxLeiter/Drift/README.md

 You now use `pm2 ls` to see their statuses.
 Refer to pm2's docs or `pm2 help` for more information.

+## Running with Docker

+The client and server each have Dockerfiles ([client](https://github.com/MaxLeiter/Drift/blob/main/client/Dockerfile), [server](https://github.com/MaxLeiter/Drift/blob/main/server/Dockerfile)) you can use with a docker-compose; an example compose [is provided in the repository](https://github.com/MaxLeiter/Drift/blob/main/docker-compose.yml).
+It's recommended you pair running them with nginx or another reverse proxy.
+Also review the environment variables above and configure them to your liking.

 ## Current status

 Drift is a major work in progress.
 Below is a (rough) list of completed and envisioned features.
 If you want to help address any of them, please let me know regardless of your experience and I'll be happy to assist.